JMGarCas/JMGarCas/README.md

+Heads up: I’ve been active on GitLab lately for work-related projects — that’s why GitHub’s been quieter than usual.

-**The projects shown here are sorted by rows, from the most recent to the oldest.
-For obvious reasons, private repositories are not shown here.**
+Projects below are arranged in rows, from newest to oldest.
+Private repositories aren’t shown.

 <details open>
 <summary><h2>📕 My projects</h2></summary>